dotnet/docs-maui/docs/platform-integration/device/flashlight.md

 The flashlight can be turned on and off through the <xref:Microsoft.Maui.Devices.IFlashlight.TurnOnAsync> and <xref:Microsoft.Maui.Devices.IFlashlight.TurnOffAsync> methods.
 The following code example ties the flashlight's on or off state to a <xref:Microsoft.Maui.Controls.Switch> control:

 :::code language="csharp" source="../snippets/shared_1/DeviceDetailsPage.xaml.cs" id="flashlight":::

+::: moniker range=">=net-maui-8.0"

+In addition, the `IsSupportedAsync` method can be invoked to check if a flashlight is available on the device, prior to calling the <xref:Microsoft.Maui.Devices.IFlashlight.TurnOnAsync> method.

+::: moniker-end

 ## Platform differences